FACT-Finder-Web-Components/documentation/markdown/en/ff-asn.md

 ```

 ## Changing the group caption
-If you want to change the group caption you can annotate an HTML element
+If you want to change the group caption, you can annotate an HTML element
 with the `[data-container="groupCaption"]` attribute.
 By doing so you can
 change the style and appearance.
 ```html